 Less than human

 Among the groups defined as xie jiao there is The Church of Almighty God.
 Indeed, among the groups being persecuted as xie jiao, The Church of Almighty God (CAG) is the one that today pays the highest price for debunking the atheistic premise on which the Chinese regime is based.
 The tribute of suffering and blood that CAG pays every day is, in fact, enormous.
 The 2018 Annual Report on the Chinese Communist Government’s Persecution of The Church of Almighty God, published by the church, demonstrates it.

 According to incomplete statistics, between 2011 and 2017, CAG (which was founded in 1991 and listed as a xie jiao in 1995 and ever since) has suffered the arrest of at least 400,000 of its members.
-Of these, 101 are the well-documented cases of CAG believers who have died as a result of persecution.
+It is well documented that 101 of CAG believers have died as a result of persecution since its establishment.

 Some people object to what the report doesn’t hide, but, in fact, states openly and plainly: that the statistics are incomplete.
 This objection is weak, though, since the severity of the persecution prevents any exhaustive survey –and this means that what the report can ascertain is just a part of the horrible reality happening to CAG.